PowerShellMafia/PowerSCCM/README.md

 Authors: [@harmj0y](https://twitter.com/harmj0y), [@jaredcatkinson](https://twitter.com/jaredcatkinson), [@enigma0x3](https://twitter.com/enigma0x3), [@mattifestation](https://twitter.com/mattifestation)

-Heavily based on [work by Brandon Helms](https://github.com/Cr0n1c/SCCM-Enumeration) that's described more [in this post](https://cr0n1c.wordpress.com/2016/01/27/using-sccm-to-violate-best-practices/).
+Heavily based on [work by Brandon Helms](https://github.com/Cr0n1c/SCCM-Enumeration) that's described more [in this post](https://cr0n1c.wordpress.com/2016/01/27/using-Sccm-to-violate-best-practices/), as well as [SCCM POSH](http://www.snowland.se/powershell/sccm-posh/) by Rikard Rönnkvist.

 More background information on using SCCM for DFIR is available on [@KeithTyler's](https://twitter.com/KeithTyler) blog post [on the subject](http://informationonsecurity.blogspot.com/2015/11/microsofts-accidental-enterprise-dfir.html) and in John McLeod/Mike Pilkington's ["Mining-for-Evil"](https://digital-forensics.sans.org/summit-archives/DFIR_Summit/Mining-for-Evil-John-McLeod-Mike-Pilkington.pdf) presentation.

 ## Usage

-PowerSCCM will keep track of established SCCM database sessions, allowing you to reuse these sessions with common queries.
-To establish a new session, use **New-SCCMSession** along with the name of the computer with the SCCM database (**-ComputerName**) and the SCCM site database name (**-DatabaseName**):
+PowerSCCM will keep track of established SCCM database/WMI sessions, allowing you to reuse these sessions with common queries.
+To establish a new session, use **New-SccmSession** along with the name of the computer with the SCCM database (**-ComputerName**) and the SCCM site database name (**-DatabaseName**):

-`New-SCCMSession -ComputerName SCCM.testlab.local -DatabaseName CM_LOL`
+`New-SccmSession -ComputerName SCCM.testlab.local -DatabaseName CM_LOL`

-This session is now stored in $Script:SCCMSessions and reusable by Get-SCCMSession.
+This session is now stored in $Script:SCCMSessions and reusable by Get-SccmSession.
+To establish a session via WMI, use **-ConnectionType WMI**.

-To find the available SCCM databases on a server you have access to, use **Find-SCCMDatabase**:
+To find the available SCCM site codes on a server you have access to, use **Find-SccmSiteCode**:

-`Find-SCCMDatabase -ComputerName SCCM.testlab.local`
+`Find-SccmSiteCode -ComputerName SCCM.testlab.local`

-To retrieve all current SCCM session objects, us **Get-SCCMSession** with optional -Id, -Name, -ComputerName, or -DatabaseName arguments.
-To close and remove a session, use **Remove-SCCMSession** with any of the same arugments, or the -Session <PowerSCCM.Session> argument for a SCCM session object (passable on the pipeline).
+To retrieve all current SCCM session objects, us **Get-SccmSession** with optional -Id, -Name, -ComputerName, -SiteCode, or -ConnectionType arguments.
+To close and remove a session, use **Remove-SccmSession** with any of the same arugments, or the -Session <PowerSCCM.Session> argument for a SCCM session object (passable on the pipeline).

-`Get-SCCMSession | Remove-SCCMSession`
+`Get-SccmSession | Remove-SccmSession`

 ## SCCM Database/Server Functions

 Various functions that deal with querying/changing information concerning the SCCM database or server, as opposed to dealing with querying inventoried client information.

-### Find-SCCMDatabase
+### Find-SccmSiteCode
-Finds the accessible SCCM databases given a MSSQL server.
+Finds SCCM site codes for a given server.

-### Get-SCCMApplicationCI
+### Get-SccmApplicationCI
 Returns information on user-deployed applications in an SCCM database.

-### Get-SCCMPackage
+### Get-SccmPackage
 Returns information on user-deployed packages in an SCCM database.

-### Get-SCCMConfigurationItem
+### Get-SccmConfigurationItem
 Returns SCCM configuration items in an SCCM database.

-### Set-SCCMConfigurationItem
+### Set-SccmConfigurationItem
 Sets a field to a particular value for a SCCM configuration keyed by CI_ID.

-### Get-SCCMCollection
+### Get-SccmCollection
 Returns SCCM collections that exist on the primary site server.

-### Get-SCCMCollectionMember
+### Get-SccmCollectionMember
 Returns SCCM collection members.

-## Get-SCCM*
+## Get-Sccm*

 Query functions require -Session <PowerSCCM.Session> (passable on the pipeline):

-`Get-SCCMSession | Get-SCCMRecentlyUsedApplication | Export-CSV -NoTypeInformation recent_apps.csv`
+`Get-SccmSession | Get-SccmRecentlyUsedApplication | Export-CSV -NoTypeInformation recent_apps.csv`

-`Get-SCCMRecentlyUsedApplication -Session $Session | Export-CSV -NoTypeInformation recent_apps.csv`
+`Get-SccmRecentlyUsedApplication -Session $Session | Export-CSV -NoTypeInformation recent_apps.csv`

 All of these functions also share a common set of optional parameters: